dstackai/dstack/docker/server/README.md

 #### GCP Storage

-To persist state into an AWS S3 bucket, provide one of the following environment variables:
+To persist state into a GCP Storage bucket, provide one of the following environment variables:

 - `GOOGLE_APPLICATION_CREDENTIALS` - The path to the GCP service account key JSON file
 - `GOOGLE_APPLICATION_CREDENTIALS_JSON` - The GCP service account key JSON